 The “Alder” medium on the right is a mixture that I made up using two parts E.B.
 Stone “Seed Starter Mix” (so, peat moss and perlite), two parts compost (from the Miramar Greenery in San Diego), and one part dirt from my yard (sandy loam).

 Why?
 Not sure.
-The spinach seeds in the Stone mix actually emerged a day earlier than the seeds in the Alder mix, but since then the seedlings in the Alder mix have rocketed past the Stone seedlings.
-Maybe the soil and compost have added nutrients and microbes that the germinating seeds didn’t use but that the baby plants have since appreciated.
+The spinach seeds in the Stone mix actually emerged a day earlier than the seeds in the Alder mix, but since then the seedlings in the Alder mix rocketed past the Stone seedlings.
+Maybe the soil and compost added nutrients and microbes that the germinating seeds didn’t use but that the baby plants since appreciated.
+Just a suspicion.